dutchiexl/BehatHtmlFormatterPlugin/README.md

 Suggestions are more than welcome !

 This is a behat 3 extension to generate HTML reports from your test results.
+Fork of dutchiexl HTML report for behat.

+Actually, it can generate a HTML report with Behat 2 HTML report format

 Add this to your behat.yml file: